 MA in Clinical Mental Health Counseling and BA in Psychology

-Ecotherapist certification through The Earthbody Institute (in progress)
+Ecotherapist certification through The Earthbody Institute

 Grief Therapy as Meaning Reconstruction Certification through the Portland Institute for Loss and Transition (in progress)